 Hyatt Place Moab Location

 Other popular attractions like Canyonlands National Park and Dead Horse Point State Park are within a short drive from the hotel as well.
+This makes it the perfect location to stay while exploring the nearby parks!

 We flew into Salt Lake City International Airport which is located 4 hours from Moab but has frequent (and cheap) flights to Utah from many States including California.

-The Casitas are located slightly away from the main hotel building offering a quiet and cozy experience.
-This is where we stayed during our time at the Hyatt Place Moab and had a great time!
+The Casitas suites are located slightly away from the main hotel building offering a quiet and cozy experience.
+This is where we stayed during our time at the Hyatt Place Moab UT and had a great time!

 The rooms are furnished with plush lounge chairs, modern lighting fixtures, and books.
 The suites also feature a private patio with lovely outdoor seating and stunning views.